jwilson529/oneclickcontent-images/README.md

 ## Upgrade Notice

+### 1.1.10
+- Security and performance enhancements.
+Please update to improve stability and compliance.

 ### 1.1.8
-- Security enhancements and WPCS compliance.
-Update for improved stability and best practices.
+- Security enhancements and WPCS compliance improvements.
+- Improved update system handling and nonce verification.

 ### 1.1.7
-- Fixes nonce verification in thumbnail fetching for improved security.
+- Fixed nonce verification issues.

 ### 1.1.5
 - Fixes and enhancements to the update system.
-Resolves issues with stale update indicators and transient handling.

 ### 1.1.1
 - Added multilingual support and improved transparency.
-Please review the updated plugin description.

 ### 1.1.0
 - Added "Auto Add Details on Upload" feature.